radius-project/radius/docs/content/getting-started/create-environment.md

 weight: 30
 ---

-Radius deploys a private resource provider, or control plane environment, that your `rad` cli connects to when managing your Radius applications.
+Radius depends on a [private resource provider](https://docs.microsoft.com/en-us/azure/azure-resource-manager/custom-providers/overview), acting as a control-plane environment, that your `rad` cli connects to when managing your Radius applications.

 ## Deploy a Radius environment